boris-graeff/vue-smart-carousel/README.md

 # vue-smart-carousel
 A smart vue carousel component

-- [x] Responsive
+- Only mount first slide at creation then mount others when carousel is visible (async assets loading)
-- [ ] Mount only first slide at creation then mount others when carousel is in viewport (async assets loading)
+- Start sliding only when the carousel is visible on screen
-- [ ] Start autoplay only when visible in viewport
+- Responsive

-- [ ] Dots or arrows modes
+**⚠️ VueSmartCarousel uses the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect if carousel is visible on screen.
+This API is [not fully supported by all browser](http://caniuse.com/#feat=intersectionobserver) but a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) is available.**

 ## Installation